BackwoodsBoomtree/MCD43C4_VIs/README.md

 Calculate Vegetation Indices from MODIS data

-This code can achieve the following:
+These codes can achieve the following:

-* Convert MODIS HDF data to TIFF files
-* Calculate Vegetation Indices NDVI, EVI, NIRv, and LSWI
+* Convert MODIS HDF data to TIFF files and calculate Vegetation Indices NDVI, EVI, NIRv, and LSWI (MODIS_HDF_to_TIFF_VIs.R)
+* Reorganize output files by year (Annual_Folders.R)
-* Aggregate temporally to 8-day or monthly time series
-* Aggregate spatially to user defined resolution
+* Aggregate temporally to 8-day or monthly time series and to user defined spatial resolution (Aggregate_Daily_VIs.R)
-* Package the resultant data into NC files for storage and sharing
+* Package the resultant data into NC files for storage and sharing (nc_by_year.R)

 ## Description